Phlanka Logo

 The Phlanka DayZ Exporter is a Substance Painter plugin that exports your painted textures in the formats DayZ expects, and optionally generates the .rvmat material file and a config.cpp class definition — all from a single dialog inside Substance Painter.

 Everything the plugin produces lands in a folder of your choice.
 You walk away with ready-to-use DayZ texture files and, if you want, the supporting material and config files as well — no manual channel packing or file renaming required.
+Full UDIM / UV tile support means multi-tile meshes export each tile separately with correct filenames automatically.

 Installation